storj/docs/app/(docs)/dcs/objects/page.md

 ### Extending Retention Period

-Retention periods can only be extended, not reduced or removed.
+Retention periods can only be extended, not reduced.
+Storj Console currently doesn't allow to remove it.

 {% tabs %}